CeeThinwa/BTS-Continuous-Learning/book/pandas_python.md

 ### Visualizing your dataset

-🔎 The `dataframe_describer` is really useful in viewing characteristics of dataframes contained in a dictionary within a particular app.
+🔎 The `dataframe_describer` is really useful in viewing the shape and column names of each dataframe contained in a dictionary within a particular app.

 ```
 def dataframe_describer(df,var_name=''):